MartinX3-AdministrativeDevelopment/ServerContainerTemplate/README.md

 # Description

-Creating and using a podman-compose server
+Creating and using a podman server

 ## Table of contents